 What is the recovery like?

 A tape dressing will cover the nose for one week.
 With modern techniques employed by Dr. Naficy, no packing is required inside the nose.
-There may be some discoloration and swelling around the eyes which will typically improve over 5-7 days.
+There may be some discoloration and swelling around the eyes which will improve over time.
 One week is usually enough time for returning to work and social activities although individual healing times may vary.

 Post-operative care instructions [18kb PDF]